jhnnsnk/LACONEU2025_NEST/README.md

 1. You have a file browser to your left.
    - Top level is your **local home** on the VM.
 It exists as long as the VM.
    - **Do not use** `shared` (contains long-term storage but needs a *Collab* and is not suitable for storing Git repos) or `drive` (deprecated).
 1. **Clone your fork** of the `LACONEU2025_NEST` repository under the "Git" logo in the left margin (use the HTTPS version: https://github.com/jhnnsnk/LACONEU2025_NEST.git ).
 There you also find tools for managing Git.
+For pushing to your repository, you will need to set up an access token, see https://github.com/settings/tokens.
 1. **Always commit and push at the end of a session.**
 1. EBRAINS will from time to time shut down inactive VMs. **Any material in your VM home directory will then be lost**—remember to push!
 1. You can shut down a server yourself via `File > Hub Control Panel`.
 The entire VM including your home on the VM is deleted then.